 - Small non-illuminated signs giving direction to a site where residential development is taking place.

 In addition listed building consent will be required to display any signage on a listed building.
-You need to be aware that carrying out alterations to a listed building, including displaying advertisements without the necessary consent, is a criminal offence.
+Carrying out alterations to a listed building, including displaying advertisements without the necessary consent, is a criminal offence.

-You are strongly advised to contact the Council's Planning Service if you are in any doubt about whether the sign you propose to display requires express advertisement consent or listed building consent.
+You are strongly advised to contact Planning if you are in any doubt about whether the sign you propose to display requires express advertisement consent or listed building consent.